-- Never.
-Select this if you do not want the logger to stop at any predetermined time frame. - On Date/Time.
-Select this if you want the logger to stop logging on a specific date and time.
-Select the date and time. - After.
+- 6. Tap Start Logging and select when logging begins: - On Save.
+Logging begins immediately after configuration settings are saved. - On Next Interval.
+Logging begins at the next even interval as determined by the selected logging interval setting. - On Date/Time.
+Logging begins at a date and time you specify.
+Specify the date and time.
+Note: The Reference Water Level you enter is associated with the first logged data point; make sure the logger is deployed in location when it starts logging. - 7.
+Tap Stop Logging and specify when logging ends. - Never Stop (Overwrites Old Data).
+The logger does not stop at any predetermined time.
+The logger continues recording data indefinitely, with newest data overwriting the oldest. - On Date/Time.
+The logger stops logging on a specific date and time that you specify. - After.
 Select this if you want to control how long the logger should continue logging once it starts.
 Choose the amount of time you want the logger to log data.
 For example, select 30 days if you want the logger to log data for 30 days after logging begins.